shrishrirang/azure-mobile-apps-node/src/data/contributor.md

   that is exposed to the client.
 - If multiple items are undeleted, it should resolve to an array of those items.
 - If the `version` parameter is specified, it should only restore records if the `version` property matches.
+If it is not, concurrency is ignored.
-- If the `version` property is specified and no records are restored, an `Error` should be thrown with the `concurrency` property set to true.
+- If the `version` parameter is specified and no records are restored, an `Error` should be thrown with the `concurrency` property set to true.
 - If the `softDelete` option is not specified on the table configuration, this function should have no effect and resolve to undefined.